Data Mining Is the Foundation of Predictive Risk Management

-Moreover, if classified thoughtfully, the safety manager could data mine to create a cluster graph that shows which time of year certain species pose the greatest risk, and where (i.e. air/ground) and where they pose a safety risk.
+Moreover, if classified thoughtfully, the safety manager could data mine to create a cluster graph that shows which time of year certain species pose the greatest risk, where (i.e. air/ground), and where they pose a safety risk.

 Finding high correlative relationships between two elements is the foundation of predictive risk management.
 It’s a necessary stepping stone for extrapolating that data into sophisticated trending charts and predictive risk management policies.

 Sequential Patterns Hazard Trees

 Using sequential patterns to create hazard trees is a powerful data mining technique that is extremely useful for establishing root causes in an aviation SMS.

 Sequential patterns are the process of analyzing “triggers” for issues, that in turn may trigger more issues.
 A safety manager might start by data mining for a general risk, such as “nighttime” issues.
 Then he/she would ask yes or no questions about whether that risk correlates with other issues/risks – if the answer is yes, that safety manager would draw a line between the two.

 When data mining with this method, the natural result is a sort of tree, web, or related hazards.
 An example might look like the diagram to the right.